-Ms.Oxenberg : Oh yeah.
-I think from what I’m getting now because what I’m finding fascinating is this, her memory is coming back and I think that possibly indoctrination causes a certain degree of compartmentalizing and obviously normalizing of inappropriate behaviors.
-And now that she’s feeling and her psyche is not as much as she is remembering things and shocked that she forgotten things.
+Ms Oxenberg: Oh yeah.
+I think from what I’m getting now because what I’m finding fascinating is this, her memory is coming back and I think that possibly indoctrination causes a certain degree of compartmentalizing and obviously normalizing of inappropriate behaviours.
+And now that she’s feeling and her psyche is not as much as she is remembering things and shocked that she has forgotten things.
 So I don’t think there’s necessarily constantly hiding.
-I mean, you know, way more about cults than I do and the behaviors.
+I mean, you know, way more about cults than I do and the behaviours.
 So, you know, I prefer to defer to you in terms of motivation.

 Cathleen Mann: A lot of it too, is they’re afraid of the reaction, they’re going to get if they share something.
 There was a lot of that in your book.